peerlibrary/meteor-blaze-components/README.md

 componentName: ->
 ```

-This is just a helpful instance method which calls `@componentName` class method.
+This is a complementary instance method which calls `@componentName` class method.

 #### Utilities ####